tmulc18/S2SCycleGAN/tacotron/README.md

   * Run `eval.py` to get samples.

 ### Acknowledgements
-I would like to show my respect to Dave, the host of www.audiotreasure.com and the reader of the audio files.
+I would like to show my respect to Ryan, the author of most of the tacotron code.